Jaemin: 2016–2017: Debut and injury hiatus

 Jaemin returned to NCT as part of NCT 2018, a special project involving all 18 members of NCT at the time.
 On March 4, 2018, he made his comeback with NCT Dream with the single "Go", which was part of NCT's first album, NCT 2018 Empathy; it marked his first comeback with the group since its debut.
 He also took part in the NCT 2018 single "Black on Black" on the same album, which was released in April that year.

 Later in 2018, Jaemin joined the cast for the second season of tvN's My English Teen 100 Hours, an educational variety show where cast members studied English intensively for seven hours each day over two weeks before being sent abroad to test their English skills in real life.
 The variety show began airing on May 20.

-Jaemin participated in writing lyrics for the track "Dear Dream" of NCT Dream's second EP We Go Up.
+Jaemin participated in writing the lyrics for the track "Dear Dream" of NCT Dream's second EP We Go Up.
 The EP was released on September 3, 2018.
 He has since written lyrics for tracks on NCT Dream's subsequent albums.

 2019–present: Acting debut, solo activities, and NCT U debut

 On March 13, 2019, Jaemin, alongside fellow NCT Dream members Jeno and Jisung, represented K-pop stars at the "K-Wave & Halal Show" in Malaysia.
 The friendship event between South Korea and Malaysia was attended by President Moon as part of his three-day state visit to the country.
 In April, Jaemin made his acting debut as the role of Han Dae-gang, the male lead character in JTBC's short web-drama Method to Hate You, based on a popular webtoon of the same name.
 That year, Jaemin also appeared on the gaming variety show Do You Want To Play?
 GG, where celebrities formed a team to play against high school students in a variety of games; the show began airing in May.

 In October 2020, Jaemin officially made his debut as a member of NCT U with the song "Make A Wish (Birthday Song)" on Mnet's music broadcast show M Countdown.
 While he participated in NCT U's special stage "Kick and Ride" in June 2020, the single marked his first official release with the unit.

 In October 2021, Jaemin appeared on the cover of WWD Korea magazine's Special Edition No.02, released in collaboration with Tom Ford and photographer Adam Katz Sinding.

+In 2024, Jaemin held his first photo exhibition, NARCISSISM.

+Starting March 6, 2025, Jaemin will be hosting the radio show, NCT DREAM Jaemin's Rabbit and Cat Radio, broadcasting on InterFM for three months.